Skip to content

 Optimized routing includes the same versatility as standard routing, with features including:

-• Access restrictions for trucks, buses, and other specialized vehicle types
+• Access restrictions for trucks, buses, golf carts, and other specialized vehicle types

 • Vehicle attributes (weight, height, width, top speed, etc.)